Frequently Asked Questions About Brokerage

 - Ask whatever you want that relates to your consideration of the practice.
 Please don’t discuss any aspect of a potential offer.

 - Don’t ask for documents.
+If you need something in addition to what I have already provided, please ask me.
 Detail or backup documents will be part of due diligence after you have made an offer and the seller has accepted it.

 - Please remember that, except at the visit itself, you have an obligation NOT to contact the seller.
 Don’t hesitate to ask me any follow-up questions.

 For both buyer and seller…

 - Unless noted otherwise by specific arrangement, per the terms in your buyer’s Confidentiality Agreement and seller’s Listing Agreement, I represent both of you as what is termed a dual agent.
 So, enjoy your visit and remember that I am available to answer questions and assist both of you.

 - I ask that you call or email me after the visit to let me know how you feel the visit went.

 Just like a residential real estate broker, we want to assure that, if we do our work, expend our advertising dollars, and finalize a transaction, that we will indeed be paid our full commission fee.

 Unlike residential real estate brokers, there are very few brokers working with “the three O’s” of optometry, ophthalmology, and optical shops.
 Many potential buyers contact all such brokers.
 You would likely find several of the same names in each broker’s database.
 So, if we “have” the listing and we have the buyer, we are due our full commission.
 We don’t want to get into an argument with other parties about who has the right to the commission fee.